omerkerem05/8bit-cpu-design-logisim/README.md

-# 8-Bit CPU in Logisim Evolution
+# 8-Bit CPU in Logisim

 A custom-designed 8-bit CPU built entirely in Logisim Evolution.